i-e-b/DiskQueue/README.md

 Use `new PersistentQueue<T>(...)` in place of `new PersistentQueue(...)` or `PersistentQueue.WaitFor<T>(...)` in place of `PersistentQueue.WaitFor(...)` in any of the examples below.

+Note: `BinaryFormatter` was removed from the default serializer.
+See https://learn.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide.
+Thanks to https://github.com/nikryden for alerting me to this.

 Example
 -------